← All posts

 Andrej Karpathy told us to “fully give in to the vibes, embrace exponentials, forget that the code even exists.”
 And we listened.

 Collins Dictionary named “vibe coding” its Word of the Year for 2025.
-By early 2026, the numbers speak for themselves:
+By early 2026, AI coding tools had moved from novelty into everyday engineering work:

 Then the backlash hit